-The Texas Department of Motor Vehicles is warning Texas drivers, “If you’re overdue, it’s time to renew!”
+The Texas Department of Public Safety is warning Texas drivers, “If you’re overdue, it’s time to renew!”

 The waiver on renewing expired Drivers Licenses is ending on April 14, 2021.
 The waiver was announced by Governor Greg Abbott back in March due to the pandemic, it covered DLs, commercial DLs, commercial learner permits, ID cards and election identification certificates that were to expire on or after March 13, 2020.

 Also, the temporary waiver of certain vehicle title and registration requirements that were announced by the Governor’s office in March will also end on April 14, the Texas Department of Public Safety (DPS) announced this week.

 “I commend Governor Abbott for balancing the safety of Texans with the need to continue vital state services by offering the waivers to registration and titling requirements during the pandemic.
 Fortunately, many Texans are already in compliance with these requirements,” said Texas Department of Motor Vehicles (TxDMV) Executive Director Whitney Brewster.

 - Renewal of permanent disabled parking placards

 Texas DPS offices say there are three ways to renew your vehicle registration.

 - Online: Visit txdmv.gov or texas.gov.
 This is the quickest and least expensive way to renew.
 You can save $1 if you renew online.
 Online renewal is available up to nine months past your registration expiration date.

 - Mail: Return the bottom portion of your registration renewal form, payment and other required information to your county tax assessor-collector.